ll7/scenario_runner/Docs/Semi_automated_tests.md

 done
 ```

+#### Comments

+- You can add to the scenarios in the list "group:" to execute the all scenarios of this class, e.g. "group:FollowLeadingVehicle"

-3.)
-The scenario will be stored in the following format (name, number, location) separated by underscores
+- The scenario will be stored in the following format (name, number, location) separated by underscores

-4.)
-Finally the next scenario executes with the desired location (e.g. moved by 10)
+- The approach would be called fully-automated if the scenarios would kill themselves completely after terminating.
+However, we couldn't face this and had to press after each scenario "STRG + C" to kill the process of a scenario completely and start the next one.
+We also opened an issue for this topic under the following [Link](https://github.com/carla-simulator/scenario_runner/issues/635).

 ## 6.)
 Pros and Cons of fully- and semi-automated Test Scenario